 This type of fusion limits mobility in the affected area of the spine and increases the risk of failed back surgery syndrome if the body rejects the metal fusion.

 Laser Spine Institute performs outpatient foraminotomy surgeries through a minimally invasive approach.
 Like all of our procedures, our foraminotomy is minimally invasive.
 During the procedure, the surgeon accesses the spine through a small incision without touching the surrounding muscles and soft tissue.
 Once the surgeon reaches the spine, the surgeon will remove a small portion of the damaged disc or vertebra.
 In more severe cases, the surgeon may remove the entire damaged disc or vertebra, replacing it with an artificial disc or bone graft.
 This more natural approach to spinal stabilization helps the spine to maintain its normal function and movement after surgery.

 Our minimally invasive techniques reduce the risk of complications and recovery time* associated with traditional open back surgical approaches to foraminotomy and foraminectomy.
 At Laser Spine Institute, more than 60 percent of patients report improvement at three months after their surgery, and some patients report improvement the same day of surgery.

-If you are experiencing severe and limiting back or neck pain and your physician believes you would be a good candidate for back surgery, consider a gentle endoscopic procedure from Laser Spine Institute.
-We’ll be happy to answer your questions and even review your MRI or CT scan, free of charge.
+If you are experiencing severe and limiting neck or back pain and your physician believes you would be a good candidate for back surgery, consider one of the minimally invasive procedures offered at Laser Spine Institute.
+We’ll be happy to answer your questions and review your MRI or CT scan to determine if you are a candidate for surgery.
 To learn more, contact us today.